cesclc/A1010_dist/labs/lab-02-cursor-using.md

-# Lab Exercise 2: Getting Started with Cursor.
+# Lab Exercise 2: Getting Started with AI Dev Tools

-__Objective__: Learn the fundamental features of Cursor AI IDE and become comfortable with basic interactions.
+__Objective__: Learn the fundamental features of an AI Dev tool (eg Cursor) and become comfortable with basic interactions.

+This exercice focusses on Cursor but feel free to use another tool such as Github Copilot, Windsurf or Claude Code.

 ## Prerequisites
-- Cursor IDE installed on your computer
+- AI IDE such as Cursor installed on your computer
 - Basic familiarity with code editing

 ## Exercise Overview